 The causes of hair loss vary from one sex to another.
-Besides, the causes of losing hair are different from children and adults.
+Besides, the reasons for losing hair are different for children and adults.

-The probability of men suffering from hair loss increase with age.
-Approximately 40 percent of all American men have visible hair loss by the age of 35.
-By the age of 60 that percentage grows to 65 percent.
+With age, men are more likely to experience hair loss.
+Approximately 40 percent of all American men have visible hair loss by 35.
+By the age of 60, that percentage grows to 65 percent.

-Children, on the other hand, are prone to lose their hair early because of a disease, or a fungal infection, or even an emotional disorder.
+In the case of children, they are prone to lose their hair early because of a disease, a fungal infection, or even an emotional disorder.

 In some men occurs gradually, as they are getting older.
 The signs of male pattern baldness are bald spots and a receding hairline.

-Another reason why most men lose their hair is an imbalance of a hormone called testosterone.
-Testosterone is an androgen male hormone.
+Another reason most men lose their hair is an imbalance of a male androgen hormone called testosterone.

-The causes of hair loss in women vary, being the most common a hereditary condition called female pattern baldness, or androgenetic alopecia.
-While in some men's hair loss occurs gradually, as they are getting older, in women becomes visible as thinning hair.
+The causes of hair loss in women vary, being the most common hereditary condition called female pattern baldness or androgenetic alopecia.
+While in some men's hair loss occurs gradually, as they are getting older, in women become visible as thinning hair.

-Androgenetic alopecia is also triggered by the ovary or pituitary gland tumors, because produce by secretion of the androgen hormone, and that causes hair loss in women.
+Androgenetic alopecia is also one of the causes of hair loss, triggered by the ovary or pituitary gland tumors because the secretion of the androgen hormone provokes it, and that causes hair loss in women.

-The problem is, another hormone, testosterone, is not exclusive to males, nor is it the result of testosterone becoming DHT.
-Unfortunately for women, even a small part of this process causes them to suffer hair loss.
+Another hormone, testosterone, is not exclusive to males, nor is it the result of testosterone becoming DHT.
+Unfortunately for women, even a tiny part of this process causes hair loss.

-Polycystic Ovary Syndrome or PCOS are another condition that causes hair to fall in women.
-Symptoms include irregular or not having menstrual periods at all, infertility, acne, pain in the pelvic zone, patchy, and discolored skin, and excessive facial or body hair.
+Polycystic Ovary Syndrome or PCOS is another condition that causes hair to fall in women.
+Symptoms include irregular or not having menstrual periods at all, infertility, acne, pelvic zone pain, patchy and discolored skin, and excessive facial or body hair.

-I know it's difficult to visualize children hair loss as a normal thing, because it's not.
-In fact, only the 3 percent of the children population have hair loss, bald spots, or some kind of thinning hair.
+I know it's challenging to visualize children's hair loss as a regular thing because it's not.
+Only 3 percent of the children population have hair loss, bald spots, or thinning hair.

-Children's hair loss is frustrating not only to the children but for their parents as well.
-The good news is that, in the little ones most causes of hair loss are temporary, and the hair usually grows back by itself.
+Children's hair loss is frustrating not only to the children but also to their parents.
+The good news for the little ones is that most causes of hair loss are temporary, and the hair usually grows back by itself.
 At least, it's refreshing to know that.

-If one of your precious child is losing hair, you want to know the causes for sure.
+If one of your precious children is losing hair, you want to know the causes for sure.
 Let's check out the list, in alphabetical order, of causes of children's hair loss:

 · Alopecia Areata